VitalyDubovets/serverless-blue-green-deployments/README.md

+# This is a copy of the original repository, created for personal use and your own improvements
+Original repository: <a href="https://github.com/davidgf/serverless-plugin-canary-deployments">Click</a>

 [![npm version](https://badge.fury.io/js/serverless-plugin-canary-deployments.svg)](https://badge.fury.io/js/serverless-plugin-canary-deployments)

-# Serverless Plugin Canary Deployments
+# Serverless Plugin Blue/Green Deployments

-A Serverless plugin to implement canary deployments of Lambda functions, making use of the [traffic shifting feature](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html) in combination with [AWS CodeDeploy](https://docs.aws.amazon.com/lambda/latest/dg/automating-updates-to-serverless-apps.html)
+A Serverless plugin to implement blue/green deployments of Lambda functions, making use of the [traffic shifting feature](https://docs.aws.amazon.com/lambda/latest/dg/lambda-traffic-shifting-using-aliases.html) in combination with [AWS CodeDeploy](https://docs.aws.amazon.com/lambda/latest/dg/automating-updates-to-serverless-apps.html)

 ## Contents